 - 1. To provide the opportunity to access development sites by the widest feasible variety of transport modes, - 2.
-To ensure delivery areas are suitable isolated from patron traffic to promote pedestrian safety.
+To ensure delivery areas are suitably isolated from patron traffic to promote pedestrian safety.

-- Service and delivery vehicles must have a separate access for developments with a GFA greater than 500m2.
+- 1. Service and delivery vehicles must have a separate access for developments with a GFA greater than 500m2.
 This access may not be shared with the access to be used by patrons of the development. - 2.
-Commercial premises must be provided with a minimum of one (1) loading / unloading space with sufficient capacity for the site.

-3. Premises exceeding the thresholds provided below must provide secured storage areas for bicycles, skateboards, prams and the like at the specified ratio.
+Commercial premises must be provided with a minimum of one (1) loading / unloading space with sufficient capacity for the site. - 3.
+Forward entry/exit onto the street from the loading/unloading space must be provided. - 4.
+Premises exceeding the thresholds provided below must provide secured storage areas for bicycles, skateboards, prams and the like at the specified ratio.
 The secured area must be either within the main building or within a shed or similar structure protected from the weather and located to provide appropriate casual surveillance.

-Use Threshold (GFA m2) Rate Office Premises 500 2 m 2 per 100 m 2 of GFA Retail Premises 750 0.5 m 2 per 100 m 2 of GFA Community Facilities 200 2 m 2 per 100 m 2 of GFA Food Premises 500 1 m 2 per 100 m 2 of GFA Health Services Facilities 400 0.5 m 2 per 100 m 2 of GFA
+Use Threshold (GFA m2) Rate Office Premises } 500 2 m 2 per 100 m 2 of GFA Retail Premises 750 0.5 m 2 per 100 m 2 of GFA Community Facilities 200 2 m 2 per 100 m 2 of GFA Food Premises 500 1 m 2 per 100 m 2 of GFA Health S Services 400 0.5 m 2 per 100 m 2 of GFA Facilities

-- 4. Premises exceeding the threshold in (3) above must provide showering amenities and personal storage lockers for staff for the storage of clothing and other personal items. - 5.
-Where secured storage areas are required the minimum dimensions shall be 2 metres wide in each and every direction. - 6.
-Sites located on a shared pathway route adopted by Council must construct the section of the pathway within the appropriate frontage(s) of the site and connect to the existing pathway network where required by the Consent Authority. - 7.
+- 5. Premises exceeding the threshold in control (4) above must provide showering amenities and personal storage lockers for staff for the storage of clothing and other personal items. - 6.
+Where secured storage areas are required the minimum dimensions shall be 2 metres wide in each and every direction. - 7.
+Sites located on a shared pathway route adopted by Council must construct the section of the pathway within the appropriate frontage(s) of the site and connect to the existing pathway network where required by the Consent Authority. - 8.
 Bicycle racks shall be provided for any retail development subject to this plan with a GFA greater than 500m2.
-Bike racks shall be provided at the rate of 1 bicycle "space" per 100m2 of retail GFA. - 8.
-Where new public roads are created street lighting shall be provided in accordance with relevant Australian Standards. - 9.
+Bike racks shall be provided at the rate of 1 bicycle "space" per 100m2 of retail GFA.

+- 9. Where new public roads are created street lighting shall be provided in accordance with relevant Australian Standards. - 10.
 Where existing public roads adjoining commercial developments are not provided with adequate street lighting, additional lighting shall be provided in accordance with relevant Australian Standards.